ConceptJunkie/rpn/readme.txt

-rpn supports arithmetic with arbitrary precision, powers and roots, logarithms, algebraic functions (including polynomials arithmetic and solving), trigonometric functions, complex numbers, computer science related functions (bitwise math, base conversion), number theory functions, prime number calculations and lookup, can operate with single operands or lists of operands and supports a wide variety of flexible unit conversions comparable to the GNU units program.
+rpn supports arithmetic with arbitrary precision, powers and roots, logarithms, algebraic functions (including polynomials arithmetic and solving), trigonometric functions, complex numbers, computer science related functions (bitwise math, base conversion), number theory functions, astronomical functions, prime number calculations and lookup, can operate with single operands or lists of operands and supports a wide variety of flexible unit conversions comparable to the GNU units program.

 ****